Can employees take holiday during their notice period?

 How familiar are you with an employee’s rights to take holiday during their notice period?
 If you have a small team and short notice period, it’s important to get to grips with the topic.

-Employees who hand in their notice and intend to use all remaining holiday can unintentionally disrupt business for you and the rest of the team.
+Employees who hand in their notice and intend to use all remaining holiday can unintentionally disrupt business for you and the rest of the team, potentially affecting the job responsibilities of remaining staff.

 Can an employee take holiday during their notice period?